Customer Story

 Background

-Manual Processes Create More Work with Less Results
+Manual Processes Created More Work with Subpar Results

 • Manually entering audit findings from paper checklists into spreadsheet format